Othernet-Project/orx86/README.txt

 - ONDD and Librarian services (init/upstart/systemd scripts)

-The services are called `ondd` and `librarian` and you will be able to start them with your choice of daemon management tools after install is complete.
+The services are called `ondd` and `librarian` and you will be able to start them with your choice of daemon management tools after the install is complete.
 Note that nothing is done to permanently enable these services.
 They are simply installed.